MauuJo/Hostel-Complaint-Management-System/README.md

 ## Features
 - **User-friendly Interface**: Simple and intuitive design for easy grievance submission by residents.
 - **Real-time Updates**: Residents receive real-time updates on the status of their submitted grievances.
-- **Admin Dashboard**: An administrative dashboard to manage and prioritize grievances effectively.
+- **Admin Dashboard**: An administrative dashboard to manage grievances effectively.

 ## Technology Stack
 - **Front-end**: HTML, CSS, JS